 Previously, you had to book a charter flight to Cuba from the U.S., which was the case when we went.
 While you can still do so, they are generally they are expensive, sporadic and difficult to arrange.
 It’s now easier to book on a major carrier.

 Other Flight Options for Approved Travelers

 It will come as no surprise that Americans have been traveling to Cuba for many years by circumnavigating the system.
-If you fly to Cuba through an alternate destination, it’s possible to bypass the restrictions altogether.
-I’m not advocating anyone use that method, but it does occur, and has been for a long time.
 It was once a regular thing for Cuba’s customs officers not to stamp the passports of American citizens, instead stamping the tourist visa, so they could travel to Cuba without being flagged upon re-entry to the U.S.

 If you charter a flight from the United States, go through a Cuba Travel Services Provider, or go on a People-to-People tour, your travel visa for Cuba will be included in the price of the ticket, and the details of the visa will be taken care of by the provider.

 If you fly through another country, such as Mexico, or on a major airline, like JetBlue, you will be required to purchase your travel visa before boarding the plane to Cuba.
 We purchased our visa at a desk that was set up before we got in line at Cubana Aviacion to check in for our flight to Havana.